bither/bither-doc/faq-English.md

 *Recovery HD Account*:

-When you uninstall bither but you have a backup account seed HD and HD-QR code of the account passphrase (any required) -> Settings button -> Advanced Options -> Import private key -> (from Bither Private Key QR Code, from HD passphrase can be restored)
+When you uninstall bither but you have a backup HD account passphrase and HD account seed QR code (any required) -> Settings button -> Advanced Options -> Import private key -> (from Bither Private Key QR Code, from HD passphrase can be restored)

 ####4.How bither see if synchronized to the latest block?